Blue is one of the least common colors to be found in nature.

 Siamese Fighting Fish

-Commonly known as betta, these fish come in a variety of colors and are common house pets.
+Commonly known as betta, these fish come in a variety (see also: The Different Varieties Of Puffer Fish)of colors and are common house pets.
 As their name suggests, they are very territorial and aggressive.

 Named for their parasitic lifestyle, these wasps lay their eggs in the nest of unrelated host species so their larvae can feast on the host egg.